LaughingLeader-DOS2-Mods/PartyAIControl/README.md

 Party AI Control for Divinity: Original Sin 2 - Definitive Edition
 =======

-Allows you to toggle AI control for party members and summons through the context menu.
+Allows you to toggle AI control for party members and summons through the in-game context menu.

 Requires the Script Extender.